birneylab/flexlmm/README.md

 Except for the fact that the fixed effect SNPs are not included in the variance components estimation (for performance reasons), fitting OLS to the rotated response and design matrix is mathematically equivalent to fitting Generalised Least Squares (i.e. fitting a mixed model) to the original response and design matrix.
 This is a fairly standard approach used for example [here](https://github.com/grimmlab/permGWAS).

-Permutations are run on the genotype vectors jointly, so that each genotype is permuted in the same way and linkage disequilibrium is maintained.
-Since phenotypes and covariates are not permuted, also their relationship is not altered.
+Permutations are run on the residuals from the null model OLS fit after the Cholesky rotation.
-Genotype permutations are performed AFTER the Cholesky rotation, so that the relatedness structure is regressed out from the correct samples and only the residuals from this operation are permuted.
+Given the interdependence of the realised residuals due to the loss of degrees of freedom consequent to the estimation of the fixed effect coefficients, the permutation is not actually run on the residuals themselves, but on their projection to a lower dimensional space.
-This corresponds to a null hypothesis where the exchangeable quantities are the genotype identities when relatedness is accounted already for.
+A scrambled phenotype is generated from the fitted null model phenotype and the permuted residuals, and this is used to test each SNP defining the null p-value distribution.
-See [here](https://doi.org/10.1186/s13059-021-02354-7) for an example of this approach being used in practice.
+See (Abney M (2015) Permutation Testing in the Presence of Polygenic Variation, Genetic Epidemiology, 39, 249-258)[https://doi.org/10.1002/gepi.21893] and the (MVNpermute repository)[https://github.com/markabney/MVNpermute] for a more detailed explanation of this approach.

 Significance thresholds for a given nominal significance level are reported using [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) and Westfall–Young permutations (see [here](https://doi.org/10.1093/bioinformatics/btac455)).
 If $m$ permutations are performed, the significance threshold is set as the $t$ quantile of the empirical distribution given by the minimum p-values for each permutation (in total a set of $m$ p-values), where $t$ is the nominal significance desired.

 ## Integration with [birneylab/stitchimpute](https://github.com/birneylab/stitchimpute)

-In order to use a vcf file obtained from the **birneylab/stitchimpute** pipeline, activate the `stitch` profile with the flag `-profile stitch`.
+In order to use a genotype file obtained from the **birneylab/stitchimpute** pipeline, activate the `stitch` profile with the flag `-profile stitch`.
 This correctly loads the dosage information and fills missing genotypes.

 ## Birneylab-specific information